jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.18 Decrement

-Decreases the values of each grid cell in an input raster by 1.0 (see also InPlaceSubtract)..
+Decreases the values of each grid cell in an input raster by 1.0 (see also InPlaceSubtract).

 *Parameters*: